 - 389. Similarly, the Trump Organization inflated the price-per-acre derived from another purportedly "comparable" property at 1695 North Ocean Way in Palm Beach for the 2016 and 2017 Statements.
 In both Statements, the Trump Organization computed a price-per-acre of more than \$51 million-a major driver of the valuations in both years because it was far-and-away the highest price-per-acre used in the average.
 The \$51 million figure was computed by dividing a selling price of \$43.7 million by an acreage figure of 0.85.
 The acreage, though, was understated for both the 2016 and 2017 Mar-a-Lago valuations.
 Public records and press reports reflect-several months before the 2016 Statement was finalized-that the land actually transferred was approximately 2.5 acres, not 0.85 acres. - 390.
-The 2017 Statement, too, ignored that a neighboring property at 1565 North ownership before the 2017 Statement was finalized.
-Through that transaction, recorded on June for 6.1382 acres.
+The 2017 Statement, too, ignored that a neighboring property at 1565 North Ocean Way was purchased and combined with 1695 North Ocean Way under common ownership before the 2017 Statement was finalized.
+Through that transaction, recorded on June 29, 2017, the combined properties sold for approximately \$11 million per acre-\$67.4 million for 6.1382 acres.
 Yet, for the 2017 Statement, the Trump Organization used a price-per-acre figure (\$51 million) nearly five times as high to value Mar-a-Lago.